 Combine your visit to Cathedral Gorge with a trip to Great Basin National Park, which is about 128 miles north of Cathedral Gorge, or continue west into Utah to explore Zion National Park or Highway 12, which brings you to both Bryce Canyon National Park and Capitol Reef National Park.

-It’s an easy drive from McCarran Airport to Cathedral Gorge State Park.
+It’s an easy drive from Harry Reid Airport to Cathedral Gorge State Park.
 Hop on Interstate 15 North for a few miles and then take 93 North all the way to the park.
+Total driving time is just under three hours.

 Best Time to Visit Cathedral Gorge State Park

-What to Pack for Your Visit to Cathdral Gorge State Park in Nevada
+What to Pack for Your Visit to Cathedral Gorge State Park

-What you need for your adventure in Cathedral Gorge State Park will depend on what time of year you choose to visit, but here are a few things you’ll want to pack no matter what season you choose to visit.
+What you need for your adventure in Cathedral Gorge State Park will depend on what time of year you visit, but here are a few things you’ll want to pack no matter what season you visit.

-• Sun protection – This includes a wide-brimmed hat, sunglasses, and sunscreen.
-The sun is harsh, even in the winnter, and there is very little shade.
+- Sun protection: This includes a wide-brimmed hat, sunglasses, and sunscreen.
+The sun is harsh, even in the winter, and there is very little shade.

-• Long pants – Even on days when it’s warm enough for shorts, we recommend wearing long pants to protect you from desert plants and animals.
-My current favorite hiking pants are the Saturday Trail pants from Columbia.
-They are one of the few companies that make petite sizes for shorties like me and tehy are so comfy!
-For kids, we recommend the REI Sahara Convertible pants for both boys and girls.
+- Long pants: Even on days when it’s warm enough for shorts, we recommend wearing long pants to protect you from desert plants and animals.
+My current favorite hiking pants are these Halle Pants from Prana.
+They are one of the few companies that make petite sizes for shorties like me, and they are so comfy!

-• Rugged hiking shoes – We don’t recommend hiking through the desert in sandals or other flimsy shoes.
-Get yourself a pair of sturdy hikers that will keep your feet protected while walking through the desert.
+- Rugged hiking shoes: We don’t recommend hiking through the desert in sandals or other flimsy shoes.
+Get yourself a pair of sturdy hikers that will keep your feet protected from prickly plants.

-• Insulated water bottles – Insulated water bottles from Hydro Flask will keep your water cool and fresh while hiking in the desert.
+- Insulated water bottles: Insulated water bottles from Klean Kanteen will keep your water cool and fresh while hiking in the desert.

-• Trail guide – If you are exploring more trails in Nevada, Top Trails of Nevada covers hikes in Great Basin National Park, Cathedral Gorge State Park, Valley of Fire State Park, and 23 more Nevada parks.
+- Trail guide: If you’re exploring more trails in Nevada, Top Trails of Nevada covers hikes in Great Basin National Park, Cathedral Gorge State Park, Valley of Fire State Park, and 23 more Nevada parks.

 Camping at Cathedral Gorge State Park

-With just 22 campsites scattered among the park’s only stand of trees, I thought we would be pretty lucky to find a site, but it turned out that the place was pretty empty, except of course, for the birds and jackrabbits.
+With just 22 campsites scattered among the park’s only stand of trees, I thought we would be pretty lucky to find a site.
+However, the place was pretty empty when we visited in the summer, except, of course, for the birds and jackrabbits.

-The birds were singing and flitting around from the moment we arrived, and we learned later that the little campground in Cathedral Gorge State Park is a mecca for desert birdwatchers.
-I love birds, but I can scarcely tell a sparrow from a warbler.
-The songs those birds sang to us that evening, though, were an absolute treat.
+From the moment we arrived, the birds were singing and flitting around, and we learned later that the little campground in Cathedral Gorge State Park is a huge draw for desert birdwatchers.
+I love birds but can scarcely tell a sparrow from a warbler.
+The songs those birds sang to us that evening were an absolute treat.

 The jackrabbits were everywhere, and unlike our little cottontail rabbits back east, these guys and gals weren’t at all skittish.
 They loved watching us and would bounce a few steps away when startled.

-• Be prepared for hot summer temperatures.
+- Be prepared for sweltering summer temperatures.
 I guess this should go without saying, but like most of the state, Cathedral Gorge State Park gets really hot in the summer.
-My advice – spend your evenings hiking, your nights paying homage to the universe, and your days chillin’ out in your tent with your favorite book.
+My advice: Spend your evenings hiking, your nights paying homage to the universe, and your days chillin’ out in a hammock with your favorite book.

 Exploring Cathedral Gorge State Park

-The rock spires and other formations that make up Cathedral Gorge are a short hike from the campground.
-You’ll pass through low-growing plant communities which consist of white sage, four-winged saltbush, barberry sagebrush, and greasewood, plus a few others that I couldn’t identify.
+Cathedral Gorge’s rock spires and other formations are a short hike from the campground.
+You’ll pass through low-growing plant communities consisting of white sage, four-winged saltbush, barberry sagebrush, greasewood, and a few others that I couldn’t identify.

 Follow us on social media to keep in touch!